MicrosoftDocs/fabric-docs/docs/get-started/fabric-trial.md

 ## End a Fabric trial

 End a Fabric capacity trail by canceling, letting it expire, or purchasing the full Fabric experience.
-Only capacity admins can cancel the trial but individual users don't have this ability.
+Only capacity admins can cancel the trial.
+Individual users don't have this ability.
 All licenses return to their original versions.
 You no longer have the equivalent of a PPU license.
 If you want to retain your data and continue to use Microsoft Fabric, [purchase a capacity](../enterprise/buy-subscription.md) and migrate your workspaces to that capacity.

 For more information, see [Canceling, expiring, and closing](../enterprise/fabric-close-end-cancel.md).